moliver28/research-handbook/content/handbook/support/enhanced-support-offerings/offering-assigned-support-engineer/ase-workflows-and-standards/customer-onboarding.md

 ---
-title: Onboarding a Customer
+title: Onboarding an ASE Account
-category: Assigned Support Engineer
-description: Workflow to onboard a new customer with an ASE
+description: Workflow to onboard an account that is new to the ASE service
 ---

 ## Overview